 Rule 7.3.
-Direct Contact with Prospective Clients.
+Solicitation of Clients.

-(a)(1) is a lawyer; or
+(a)(1) is a lawyer;

-(b) A lawyer shall not solicit professional employment from a prospective client by written, recorded or electronic communication or by in-person contact or other real-time communication even when not otherwise prohibited by paragraph (a), if:
+(b) A lawyer shall not solicit professional employment by written, recorded or electronic communication or by in-person, live telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:

 (b)(2) the solicitation involves coercion, duress or harassment.